 Many authorities now believe that neuropathic pain is at the root of fibromyalgia, with secondary hyperalgesia, where patients experience lowered thresholds for pain in areas adjacent to the primary areas of pain.

-Studies have observed hyperalgesia in the spinal cord is association with central endocannabinoid hypofunction, finding that endocannabinoids reduced the hyperalgesia.
+Studies have observed hyperalgesia in the spinal cord is an association with central endocannabinoid hypofunction, finding that endocannabinoids reduced the hyperalgesia.
 (1) This means that an endocannabinoid deficiency has been linked to the same kind of lowered threshold for pain found in fibromyalgia patients, and was helped with endocannabinoids.

 Does Cannabis Help with Fibromyalgia?